bandanasaw/kanban-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Module - class - Decorate with @NgModule(Decorator) to define module
+ this is a kind of feature

+# Component - class - decorate with @Component to define or declare a component

+# Services class @Injector

+# pipe @Pipe

+# Directives @Directive